lyonva/ClassMateBot/docs/installation.md

    1. [Install the heroku command line tool](https://devcenter.heroku.com/articles/heroku-cli)
    2. Authenticate to the Heroku CLI: `heroku login`
    3. Connect the Heroku CLI to your Heroku app: from your project's root directory run `heroku git:remote -a <name-of-your-app>`
+     * NOTE: If heroku cannot find your psql installation, check that the PostgreSQL directory is in your root.
+If it is, try restarting.

-You should now be able to connect to the Heroku PostgreSQL database through the `psql` client by running `heroku pg:psql` (if this step fails you may have not installed PostgreSQL correctly.
+You should now be able to connect to the Heroku PostgreSQL database through the `psql` client by running `heroku pg:psql -a <name-of-your-app>` (if this step fails you may have not installed PostgreSQL correctly.
 Documentation for `psql` can be found [here](https://www.postgresql.org/docs/13/app-psql.html)

 ## Running Tests
 This bot is tested using pytest and [dpytest](https://dpytest.readthedocs.io/en/latest/index.html).
 To run tests on the ClassMate Bot, run `pytest` in the root directory.